 Katy Perry's early sound was mainly pop rock

-When Katy Perry released Wide Awake in 2012, I thought it was a sign of a maturing artist.
-She'd always had some deeper music.
-Lesser known songs like I'm Still Breathing, Playing House, and Brick by Brick prove she's capable of writing deep and introspective songs.
-This is not to say I think Perry is a great songwriter.
+When Katy Perry released Wide Awake in 2012, it seemed like she was maturing as an artist.
+Early in her career, she had some deeper music.
+Lesser-known songs like I'm Still Breathing, Playing House, and Brick by Brick prove she's capable of writing deep and introspective songs.
+This is not to say Perry is an amazing songwriter.
 She's been accused of relying way too much on cliches, idioms, and euphemisms in her songwriting.
 But she's still written some pretty good songs and could have improved over time if she'd continued down a singer-songwriter path.

 "I couldn’t imagine putting something on an album that says ‘life’s great, everything’s cool, party with me...I can’t imagine getting up there and playing a Max Martin song.
 At that point we might as well just stop."